opengisch/QField-docs/documentation/reference/troubleshoot.en.md

 When encountering issues or unexpected behavior in QField, the application provides a set of tools to help you diagnose and report problems.
 This guide will walk you through how to use these tools to troubleshoot effectively.

-## Checking QFieldCloud Status
+## Official QFieldCloud Status Page

-Before diving into detailed troubleshooting, especially for issues related to project synchronization or connectivity of QFieldCloud projects, it's a good idea to check the health of QFieldCloud.

 The official [QFieldCloud Status](https://status.qfield.org/) Page provides real-time information on the service's operational status.
 You can use it to check for: